ICB-DCM/Shiny-Calorie-Wrapper/README.md

 For Ubuntu 24.04 users: If the `AppImage` does not start as expected, you might need to add `--no-sandbox` and start the app by `CALOR-app.AppImage --no-sandbox`.
 Note that the `snap` package is currently not signed, that's why one need to skip signature verification with `--dangerous`.
-There is no inherent harm in doing so, future `snap` releases will be signed.
+There is no inherent harm in doing so, future `snap` releases will be signed, see issue https://github.com/stephanmg/shiny-electron-wrapper/issues/7

 OSX:
 - Use the compressed `dmg` image and follow standard procedures for software installation on Mac.